Aaron98990/ways-of-the-game/misconduct.md

 - [Team official is sent-off for delaying the restart of play of the opponents. ](https://www.tiktok.com/t/ZPRWnEKSJ/)
 - [Team official is sent-off for deliberately leaving the technical area to show dissent towards a match official.](https://youtu.be/vbLVxe8edUw?feature=shared&t=318)
 - [Team official is sent-off for abusive action for splashing water at a match official.](https://youtu.be/rN9I23szfx4?feature=shared&t=153)

+> If, without intending to interfere with play unfairly, a team official, substitute, substituted or sent-off player or player who is temporarily off the field of play (injury, adjusting equipment etc.) touches the ball while it is still in play but when it is clearly leaving the field of play, this is penalised with an indirect free kick; there is no sanction. _Law 9.2_